varshithanam/VarshithaThanam.md/VarshithaThanam.md

   ```

-- Exception : This is the erroe we are likely to get when we run the above code.
+- Exception : This is the error we are likely to get, when we run the above code.

   ```
   Exception in thread "main" java.lang.NullPointerException: Cannot invoke "String.length()" because "n" is null